 |

 The Roman Road from Little Chester to BuxtonMargary Number: 71aDistance: 31 miles Heading south-east from Buxton over the limestone uplands is a very well-known and direct Roman road aligned apparently on Little Chester, Derby.
 It is locally known as “The Street” and on the limestone uplands it has survived extremely well and can be traced as far as Longcliffe near Brassington.
 Beyond Longcliffe, two suggested options for the route divide.
 Did the Street turn left for Wirksworth or carry straight-on?
 A two hundred year old puzzle.
 Probably the most recent articles on the two options are those by Wirksworth Archaeology Society and by Adrian Farnsworth & Paula Whirrity.
 The former are strong protagonists for a route via Wirksworth and the Derwent Valley.
 The latter suggesting possible options for two direct routes as far as Kirk Ireton.
 See references at the bottom for further details.
 Ivan Margary was more circumspect and hedged his bets somewhat.
 He described a route via the Derwent valley and hence Wirksworth (he was following the road in the opposite direction).
 However, he cautioned this with “if a directly aligned road was not made.”
 His caution was well placed.
-We can now be certain that Roman road 71a did indeed follow a direct line to Little Chester.
+We can now be absolutely certain that Roman road 71a, The Street, did indeed follow a direct line to Little Chester.
 The Lidar evidence is overwhelming and unambiguous.
 Lidar has now found dozens of roads around the country with no digging required!
 So the 200 year old puzzle has at last been solved.
 Almost certainly associated with this road is the lost Roman site of Lutudarum.
 This is listed next to Derventio (Little Chester) in the Ravenna Cosmography and was probably the country’s major Roman lead mining site.
 Lead pigs with the stamp of Lutudarum have been found in a wide variety of locations – many in Derbyshire including two at Carsington, four in Sussex and nine near Brough on Humber.
-The finding of the road has tipped the balance of this elusive site’s location very much in favour of Carsington (see later). |
+The finding of this road, plus the other evidence, strongly suggests that Carsington is the site of Lutudarum (see later).
+NEW - Derbyshire Archaeological Journal, Volume 141, 2021 - The Roman Road between Little Chester and Longcliffe - David Ratledge. |

 Historic Counties: Derbyshire Current Counties: Derbyshire HER: Derbyshire